Tructivity/Tructivity-Blog/articles/how-to-use-tructivity/index.md

 The single biggest mistake new users make is opening Tructivity, going straight to Tasks or Timetable, and then hitting a form that asks for a subject or teacher they haven't added yet.

 Tructivity is built around connected data.
 The Teachers page feeds the Subjects page.
-The Subjects page feeds the Timetable.
-The Timetable feeds the Absences tracker.
+The Subjects page feeds the the rest of the app.
 Set things up in order and every form fills itself in two taps.
 Skip the order and everything feels manual.

-The correct setup sequence is: **Teachers → Subjects → Timetable → everything else.**
+The correct setup sequence is: **Teachers → Subjects → Rest of the app.**

-Start there, and the rest of the app feels effortless.

 ---